MarHai/GeoNewsNet/README.md

         SHOW SESSION VARIABLES LIKE 'wait_timeout';
         ```
 - Google
-    - *Outlets* specifies the complete (!)
-URL of the downloadable Google Sheet that holds the outlets.
+    - *Sectors* specifies the complete (!)
+URL of the downloadable Google Sheet that holds the sectors.
 This can be acquired through making the sheet publicly available to everyone with the URL (Google teminology: "share"), copying/pasting the URL, and appending a `&output=csv` at the end.
+    - *Sectors_have_headers* defines whether the sectors' first row should be skipped.
+    - *Outlets* specifies the Google-Sheet URL to the outlets.
+    - *Outlets_have_headers* defines whether the outlets' first row should be skipped.
 - Scraper
     - *UserAgent* depicts the user-agent string to use for scraping.
     - *Maintainer* is the name of the person in charge, pushed as "from" via any scraping request's header.